 Pretty much any cat is susceptible to suffering from feline conjunctivitis.
-That said however, because feline viral conjunctivitis is cause by a viral infection it safe to assume that cats with a compromised immune system will be at a greater risk for developing this condition.
-Kittens and older cat will also be at an increased risk as well.
+However, because a viral infection causes feline viral conjunctivitis, it is safe to assume cats with a compromised immune system will be at a greater risk for developing this condition.
+Kittens and older cats will also be at an increased risk as well.

 What causes feline viral conjunctivitis?

 The name “viral” should tip you off a bit: this common eye infection is usually caused by exposure to a virus that leads to an eye infection.
 Most of the time, this is a feline herpes virus.
 It’s not exactly what you’re thinking; there are hundreds of strands of herpes, and they are transferred between animals in several ways.
 Even when two cats play fight, they could be spreading the herpes virus.